naomiwilson/gecko/README.md

 ### Hardware Requirements

 The `gecko` package requires only a standard computer with enough RAM to support the operations defined by a user.
-Authors used machines with these specs: 16 GB RAM, 6 2.2-Ghz cores.
+Authors used machines with these specs for development and calculating runtimes: 16 GB RAM, 6 2.2-Ghz cores.

-The runtimes below are generated using a computer with the recommended specs (16 GB RAM, 4 cores@3.3 GHz) and internet of speed 25 Mbps.

 ### Software Requirements